apache/couchdb-documentation/src/config/http.rst

         shell> chmod 600 privkey.pem couchdb.pem
         shell> chown couchdb privkey.pem couchdb.pem

-    Now, you need to edit CouchDB's configuration, either by editing your ``local.ini`` file or using the ``/_config`` API calls or the configuration screen in Futon.
-Here is what you need to do in ``local.ini``, you can infer what needs doing in the other places.
+    Now, you need to edit CouchDB's configuration, by editing your ``local.ini`` file.
+Here is what you need to do.

     At first, :option:`enable the HTTPS daemon <daemons/httpsd>`::